Kgaur431/DSA_Supereme/README.md

-         EXPLAIN --> " i loop will go starting from 1 to till N ==> that implies no. of iteration is N. " " i loop will go starting from 1 to till M ==> that implies no. of iteration is M. " " so, total no. of iteration is N + M. "
+         EXPLAIN --> " i loop will go starting from 1 to till N ==> that implies no. of iteration is N. " " i loop will go starting from 1 to till M ==> that implies no. of iteration is M. " " so, total no. of iteration is N + M. " TC --> O(N + M) || O(Max(N,M)) ==> means, we are taking the maximum value of N and M. which is have highest value. that will be the TC. means if we know the which one is bigger and which one is smaller. then we can write the TC = bigger term. otherwise we have to write the
+                                                    TC in this way.
+O(N + M).
+            here, there is no relationship between N and M. hence we have to consider both the loops.
    3. int s = 0;
         for(init i = 1; i<= N; i+2)
         {